 ← Back to Blog

-Drill Point Die Material Selection Guide: Tungsten Carbide Grades & Coatings
+Drill Point Die Material Selection — Tungsten Carbide Grades, Cobalt %, HSS Alloys

-Technical guide to drill point die materials.
-Compare tungsten carbide grades, cobalt percentages, grain sizes, PVD coatings, and HSS alloys for self-drilling screw die selection.
+Technical selection guide for OEM drill point die manufacturers: tungsten carbide grades (YG6/YG8/YG10), cobalt binder percentages, grain-size trade-offs, PVD coatings, and HSS alloys (M2/M35/M42) for self-drilling screw production.

 die materialtungsten carbidePVD coatingHSSmaterial selection